-ALIMA and ALIMA-USA are distinct organizations working towards the same goal.
+ALIMA and ALIMA USA are distinct organizations working towards the same goal.
 ALIMA is registered in France under the Association Law of 1901.
-ALIMA-USA is registered in the USA as a nonprofit under the IRS status of 501(c).
+ALIMA USA is registered in the USA as a nonprofit under the IRS status of 501(c)3.

-Jody Blagrove JD/MBA is a Procurement Manager at Becton Dickinson, a market leader in the medical device industry.
-Working in the health industry she understands the importance of advancing global health and providing everyone with access to healthcare.
-Ms. Blagrove immigrated to the United States from a poor rural town in Jamaica, WI, in which local health clinics were nonexistent.
+Jody Blagrove JD/MBA is the Executive Director of The Legacy Care Club, an adult day care dedicated to the needs of the elderly in the early stages of Alzheimer's or other forms of Dementia.
+Working in the health industry she understands the importance of not only access to healthcare but also how preventive measures can have a significant impact on one's health.
+Ms. Blagrove immigrated to the United States from a poor rural town in Jamaica, WI, where local health clinics were nonexistent.
 Jody graduated from Brown University with honors in Latin American Studies and holds a JD and MBA from Rutgers University.